 Companies say Obamacare violates their religious freedom rights

-The injunction would have forbidden application of the Patient Protection and Affordable Care Act of 2010 (ACA, and also informally known as Obamacare) to two closely held corporations, whose shareowners thought that requirements that their employee health care plans provide birth control coverage, including pills and devices that they considered to be abortifacients, violated their free exercise rights under the First Amendment and the Religious Freedom Restoration Act of 1993 (RFRA).
+The injunction would have forbidden application of the Patient Protection and Affordable Care Act of 2010 (ACA, and also informally known as Obamacare) to two closely held corporations, Hobby Lobby and Mardel Inc..
+The companies' shareowners thought that requirements that their employee health care plans provide birth control coverage, including pills and devices that they considered to be abortifacients, violated their religious rights under the First Amendment and the Religious Freedom Restoration Act of 1993 (RFRA).

 Sotomayor said that any authority the Court might have to issue an injunction in this case would be the result of the All Writs Act, outlined in 28 U.S.C.
 Sec 1651(a), a power that the Court had consistently applied sparingly and only in cases where they thought the legal rights were “indisputably clear.”
 She denied that their entitlement to relief was indisputably clear in this case because “[t]his Court has not previously addressed similar RFRA or free exercise claims brought by closely held for-profit corporations and their controlling shareholders alleging that the mandatory provision of certain employee benefits substantially burdens their exercise of religion.”

 Sotomayor subsequently joined the dissenting opinion in the case of Burwell v.
 Hobby Lobby (2014), a case in which the majority sided with the closely held corporations in upholding their right not to supply the coverage at issue.

 John Vile is a professor of political science and dean of the Honors College at Middle Tennessee State University.
 He is co-editor of the Encyclopedia of the First Amendment.
 This article was originally published in 2009.Send Feedback on this article